 EXPLORING CAREERS IN DATA SCIENCE - INSIGHTS INTO THE USE OF ARTIFICIAL INTELLIGENCE IN BIOMEDICAL AND HEALTHCARE RESEARCH (May 2021)

 Are you interested in finding out how your research skills can fit into an organisation such as Microsoft, Google, IBM, GE Healthcare, GSK, and Exscientia to further life sciences discovery and the delivery of healthcare?

-In this workshop we will hear from some of the UK-based teams at these organisations working on initiatives to transform the future of health through scientific excellence and human-centred technologies such as artificial intelligence.
-We will also hear from Oxford academics who are actively collaborating with companies within this space.
+In this workshop we heard from some of the UK-based teams at these organisations working on initiatives to transform the future of health through scientific excellence and human-centred technologies such as artificial intelligence.
+We heard from Oxford academics who are actively collaborating with companies within this space.

 - Session 3 - Artificial intelligence in academia

 In December 2020, we heard from some of the UK-based team at Bristol Myers Squibb who took us through their career stories highlighting how different functions of the business work to support the development of medicines as well as partnering with the NHS to improve patient care.